-- Establish fully equipped isolation units at health facilities in the regions. - NIP to fast track procurement process for laboratory testing kits (probes and primers) for Seasonal Influenza (H1N1) testing. - Logistics pillar to continue with the procurement and distribution of sufficient PPE to the regions to ensure that response is not interrupted. - NIP to fast track the distribution of viral swabs to regions ugui
+- Establish fully equipped isolation units at health facilities in the regions. - NIP to fast track procurement process for laboratory testing kits ( probes and primers) for Seasonal Influenza (H1N1) testing. - Logistics pillar to continue with the procurement and distribution of sufficient PPE to the regions to ensure that response is not interrupted. - NIP to continue sourcing for swabs to provide adequate swabs needed for all districts.